What it is... and what not

 The name of the Phoenix Deck is given by the mythical sacred firebird.
 It has a 500 to 1,000 year life-cycle, near the end of which it builds itself a nest of myrrh twigs that then ignites; both nest and bird burn fiercely and are reduced to ashes, from which a new, young phoenix or phoenix egg arises, reborn anew to live again.
 The new phoenix is destined to live as long as its old self.
 (Wouldn´t it be a great story to start with to do a torn-and-restore card trick?)

 The Master Edition of the Phoenix Deck is an alternative to the often used Bicycle Deck, both are printed at US Playing Card Company.
+While Bicycle Decks are produced in Supermarket Quality, the Phoenix Decks are produced in Casino Quality, giving you the highest possible quality level US Playing Card Company can provide.
 The Introduction of the Phoenix Deck was just the beginning of a whole new era for card magic.
-Having the freedom of choosing the best suiting playing card companies around the globe we already managed to realize the Phoenix Double Deckers and recently also the Phoenix Parlour Decks.
+Having the freedom of choosing the best suiting playing card companies around the globe we already managed to realize the Phoenix Double Deckers and also the Phoenix Parlour Decks.

 The best way to describe the difference of these two decks: